 Amazingly, Turnupseed survived the accident, yet, he was forever marred by the experience.
 He spent the rest of his life in Tulare and refused to comment about what happened that horrible night.
 It would be interesting to know if the Dean "curse" continued to touch his life following the accident...like it had so many others, Rolf WŁtherich included.

-Needless to say, like so many others, he probably wished that he had never seen or had anything to do with that car.
+Needless to say, like so many others, he probably wished that he'd never seen or had anything to do with that Spyder.
 And even worse, the evil force of the car didn't stop with Dean's death.
 The "Little Bastard" continued to kill and maim.

 In 1959, the Dean mania was still intense, the accident still fresh on everyone's mind.
 Thus, the California State Highway Patrol had the mangled vehicle transported to local high schools to teach teenagers the importance of safe driving.
-Since Dean was supposedly driving at between 85-100 MPH during the accident, it seemed that the crushed Porsche would serve as a good example of the dangers of high speed driving.
+Since Dean was supposedly driving at between 85-100 MPH at the time of the accident, it seemed that the crushed Porsche would serve as a good example of the dangers of high speed driving.

 Despite the latest tragedy, the exhibit was, nevertheless, popular.
 People came in droves to see the James Dean car, and the owner, George Barris (a name that's amazingly similar to that of the car's second victim) decided that the tour would extend to the other states as well.